mze3e/FlashDuck/replit.md

 ### Core Components

-**Engine Orchestration**: The DuckRedisEngine serves as the main coordinator, managing background threads for file monitoring, cache updates, and Parquet generation.
+**Engine Orchestration**: The FlashDuckEngine serves as the main coordinator, managing background threads for file monitoring, cache updates, and Parquet generation.
 It implements a pub/sub pattern where file changes trigger cache updates, which in turn trigger Parquet writes.

 **File System Monitoring**: A background FileMonitor continuously scans the source directory for file changes (creates, deletes, renames) and rebuilds the complete dataset snapshot when changes are detected.
 This avoids expensive file-by-file watching and instead relies on periodic scans with filename comparison.